 \paragraph{Ablation of Scene Description Generation.} We further conduct experiments to evaluate the role of scene description generation, employing three distinct experimental setups.
-The first one solely relies on the utilization of the template $\gT_{tmp}$ and user instruction $\gT$ to compose the user message $\gT_{usr}$, without employing scene description generation.
-The LLM was employed to acquire the text RoI $\gT_{RoI}$.
-The second one involves randomly sampling a view and extracting the corresponding image's text description $\gT_{img}$, which was then incorporated into the template $\gT_{tmp}$ as the text description $\gT_{dsc}$ and user instructions $\gT$ to form the user message $\gT_{usr}$, which can be denoted as $\gT_{usr}=\gT_{tmp}(\gT_{img}, \gT)$.
+The first one composes the user message $\gT_{user}$, without employing scene description.
+The second method randomly samples a view and extracts the corresponding image's text description as the scene description.
 The third one represents the complete version of our approach.
 The test scene involves a park where a bike and a bench are positioned closely together.
 The editing instruction is ``\texttt{Turn the thing next to the bike orange}".
 The obtained results are presented in Fig.~\ref{fig: ablation scene description}.
-As is evident from the image, when description generation is not employed, the LLM fails to acquire the Text ROI according to the user instructions, resulting in editing failure.
-The second one randomly samples images to obtain text descriptions, resulting in incomplete descriptions and leading to an incorrect text ROI prediction by the LLM.
+As shown in the image, when scene description is not employed, the LLM fails to acquire the Text ROI according to the user instructions, resulting in editing failure.
+The second one randomly samples images to obtain scene descriptions, resulting in incomplete descriptions and leading to an incorrect text ROI prediction by the LLM.
 Consequently, the final editing result turns the road into an orange color.
 In contrast, our method flawlessly executes the editing task.
 This success can be attributed to scene description generation, which obtains an accurate text description encompassing the relative positional relationship between the bicycle and the bench.
 This enables the LLM to analyze and determine the user's intention to edit the bench.
 Consequently, the desired color change of the bench is successfully implemented.